jyellick/obc-docs/whitepaper.md

 <tr>
 <td width="50%"><img src="images/refarch-app.png"></td>
 <td valign="top">
-An Openchain application follows a MVC-B architecture – Model, View, Control, BlockChain.
+An Open Blockchain application follows a MVC-B architecture – Model, View, Control, BlockChain.
 <p><p>

 <ul>
   <li>VIEW LOGIC – Mobile or Web UI interacting with control logic.</li>
-  <li>CONTROL LOGIC – Coordinates between UI, Data Model and OpenChain APIs to drive transitions and chain-code.</li>
+  <li>CONTROL LOGIC – Coordinates between UI, Data Model and Open Blockchain APIs to drive transitions and chain-code.</li>
   <li>DATA MODEL – Application Data Model – manages off-chain data, including Documents and large files.</li>
   <li>BLOCKCHAIN  LOGIC – Blockchain logic are extensions of the Controller Logic and Data Model, into the Blockchain realm.
 Controller logic is enhanced by chaincode, and the data model is enhanced with transactions on the blockchain.</li>
 </ul>